mcastorina/mcastorina.github.io/_posts/2021-04-21-thoughts-on-abstractions.markdown

 and only expose the red button.
 The interface is simpler now, but the green and blue colors are no longer available.

+In software, abstractions can be used in libraries, APIs (like the backend server used by a web interface), or even function definitions.
+It's so easy to add abstractions that developers often over-complicate software by adding leaky or poor abstractions.

-As developers, it's important to design abstractions that both contains complexity and are flexible.
+When it makes sense to add abstractions, however, it's important to design them to both contain complexity and be flexible.
 Because users will always start with the simplest tasks, the best software optimizes for the common case while keeping the more complex features available, once needed.
 Additionally, the simpler the building blocks, the easier it is to build on.
 Your software may be used in ways you could never imagine, so being simple and extensible allows for more innovation.